 Hurricanes and your business

 I cannot help but notice the reports of the second hurricane of the season brewing.
 Judging by mother nature’s recent trend of unforgiving storms, heat, snow, tornadoes, floodings (and that is only to list a few) it would not be surprising to witness a hurricane season like no other in the year 2011.
-It is especially important to establish a plan for emergencies between your family members if you live in an area that is susceptible for the upcoming hurricane season.
-This includes the preparations before, which I will explain in the upcoming paragraphs, and the after when you return to your possibly damaged home.
+It is especially important to establish a plan for emergencies between your family members if you live in an area that is susceptible to the upcoming hurricane season.
+This includes the preparations before, which I will explain in the upcoming paragraphs, and then after when you return to your possibly damaged home.

 The first, and perhaps the most obvious, tip for optimizing safety in a hurricane is to be alert for hurricane warnings from local media and other news outlets.
 Especially in this time period, do not ignore evacuation warnings because not only will it endanger you and your family’s safety, but rescuers afterwords as well.
 Instead, when such a warning is given, you should immediately secure your property, such as closing or boarding up windows or other openings within your house.
 You should also always have an emergency supply that is ready to be used at any given moment.
 This supply should include flashlights, battery-powered radios, first aid survival kit, and other necessities that you deem necessary.
 It is also common to secure a safe room in your house that is clear from windows, glass and in a completely enclosed area within your house.